techlahoma/okcjs-website/source/_posts/2014-9-13-sept-hexo-workshop.md

 ##About "Hexo.io Workshop"
-This workshop will teach how to cusotmize, update and run your new Node.js blogging platform and then deploy its static version easily via Github Pages.
-User group leaders, volunteers, and intersted community members are encouraged to attend.
+This workshop will teach how to customize, update and run your new Node.js blogging platform and then deploy its static version easily via Github Pages.
+User group leaders, volunteers, and interested community members are encouraged to attend.
 Please bring your own lunch or select from the many nearby midtown restaurants.

 ##After Party
 <!-- more -->